NSEL case: The role of the promoters

 Jignesh Shah came on TV on 5 August 2013, and said that all defaulters have promised a financial settlement in front of the FMC and brokers.
 In case, the defaulters do not honor their commitment, the FMC would take necessary actions against them.
-He was arrested by EOW Mumbai Police on 7 May 2014 for his role in NSEL scam but was eventually granted bail by Bombay High Court on 22 August 2014 as there was no money trail to Jignesh Shah/NSEL/FTIL and the entire money was traced by EOW to 22 defaulters.
+He was arrested by EOW Mumbai Police on 7 May 2014 for his role in NSEL payment crisis but was eventually granted bail by Bombay High Court on 22 August 2014 as there was no money trail to Jignesh Shah/NSEL/FTIL and the entire money was traced by EOW to 22 defaulters.

 Anjani Sinha, the sacked CEO and the MD of the company, confessed and owned up the entire responsibility of the crisis in his first affidavit.
 However, after his arrest, he did a complete U-turn retracting his earlier affidavit.
 In his custodial statement to the EOW authorities, Anjani Sinha squarely blamed Jignesh Shah and even called him ‘mastermind’ of the entire crisis.
 Sinha also claimed that Shah forcibly took away the passports belonging to him and his wife and made them sign confessional statements which were allegedly drafted by FTIL.

 However, later on, in a statement to the Enforcement Directorate, Sinha disowned his custodial statement to the EOW and admitted to the contents of his first affidavit.